JetBrains/kotlin-web-site/docs/topics/kotlin-notebook-overview.md

 provides an interactive environment to create and edit notebooks, leveraging the full potential of Kotlin's capabilities.

-Get ready for a seamless coding experience where you can develop and experiment with Kotlin code, receive immediate outputs, and integrate code, visuals, and text within a single environment in the IntelliJ IDEA ecosystem.
+Get ready for a seamless coding experience where you can develop and experiment with Kotlin code, receive immediate outputs, and integrate code, visuals, and text within the IntelliJ IDEA ecosystem.

 ![Kotlin Notebook](data-analysis-notebook.gif){width=700}